 The conversation around ethical storytelling has evolved a lot over the years.
 We used to think of ethical storytelling as a practice of “doing no harm” to our contributors and those featured in the stories.
-For this, we owe a lot to journalism’s best practices, like getting informed consent, not traumatizing the contributors with insensitive questions, and not breeching privacy and concealing identities when needed.
+For this, we owe a lot to journalism’s best practices, like getting informed consent, not traumatizing the contributors with insensitive questions, not breeching privacy, and concealing identities when needed.

 Level 1: Do No Harm

 These are indeed good practices that all nonprofit storytellers should employ, but because we are not impartial reporters but are instead advocates for our causes, we must maintain an even higher standard.